simonbutson/MixedPrecisionIMC.jl/README.md

 Particles \
 NINPUT: Number of particles to try to source in each step \
-NMAX: Maximum number of particles allowable in simulation
+NMAX: Maximum number of particles allowable in simulation \
+CELLMIN: Minimum number of particles to source in each cell

 Temperature \
 Use same format as material region to find mesh body temperature distributions \